How to Create a Resume Header [5+ Examples]

 If you need to write a computer science resume, your header information should focus on two main things:

-- How an employer can contact you.
+- Your contact information, so your employer can contact you.

 - Your coding / project portfolio.